jeremyephron/simplegmail/README.md

 A simple Gmail API client in Python for applications.

-# Note about upgrading to v3.0.0

-The newest release is not backwards compatible with previous versions, so you'll need to re-authenticate tokens you have for existing projects upon upgrading.

----

 Currently Supported Behavior:
 - Sending html messages
 - Sending messages with attachments